kirtonBCIlab/FlickTok/README.md

 ```

 - Can also use `bun start` (or `npm run start`) to start the app without watching for changes (hot-reloading enabled by default).
 - Running the app will simultaneously start the Electron app and the Python server.
-The real-time communication between them is handled via the [socket.io](https://socket.io/) & [python-socketio](https://python-socketio.readthedocs.io/en/stable/) library for websockets.
+The real-time communication between them is handled via the [socket.io](https://socket.io/) & [python-socketio](https://python-socketio.readthedocs.io/en/stable/) libraries for websockets.
 The project structure follows a typical monorepo setup using [Turbo](https://turbo.build/).
 - To stop the app, press `Ctrl+C` in the terminal.

 ## Overview